turingschool/backend-curriculum-site/module2/success/index.md

     * 5xx: Server Error - The server failed to fulfill an apparently valid request
     * Body
+  * State Transfer
+    * Sessions
+    * Cookies
+    * Flashes
+  * 7 HTTP Verbs
+  * Describe the HTTP request/response cycle
+  * Explain what happens when a client visits a website
 1. #### HTML/CSS
   * Understand basic html tags/elements/nodes including but not limited to:
     * Forms `<form action='/path_to_submit' method='put'></form>`